kleinfreund/kleinfreund.de/src/pages/resume.md

 ## Skills

-I have experience in most areas of the front-end development landscape and am comfortable working with HTML, CSS, and JavaScript regardless of framework, utility library, or underlying authoring methodology.
+I have experience in most areas of the frontend development landscape and am comfortable working with HTML, CSS, and JavaScript regardless of framework, utility library, or underlying authoring methodology.
 That includes:

 - Planning and implementing robust interfaces for users (simple and complex UI components) and developers (APIs and tools)
 - Writing technical and non-technical documentation for these interfaces and systems